 His seeking led him to Pujya Swami Dayananda Saraswati who was then the greatest living teacher on the wisdom of the Vedas.
 Under his influence, Ram started to study the Vedic teachings in depth and resolved to continue to spread the teachings wherever possible.
 All income from Ram’s teaching goes directly to the charity.

 Every year, the foundation runs a number of courses on Yoga, Pranayama, Meditation and non-dual teachings.
-The largest of these gatherings is the annual World Yoga Festival at Beale Park near Reading.
+The largest of these gatherings is the annual World Yoga Festival in the United Kingdom.
 This year’s festival in July 2018 attracted more than 1100 attendees from over 24 countries for a glorious 4-day exploration of all aspects of authentic Yoga to nourish the body, mind and spirit.

 Recognising his ability to acquire and convey knowledge as well as achievements to date, Ram was honoured in July 2018 with the title of Arsha Vidya Yogashree by Swami Santatmananda, the resident head of teaching at the Swami Dayananda Ashram in Rishikesh, India.

 Born in India, there was never a time when Sonali was not interested in spirituality.
 Even before she knew what meditation was, she would sit quietly in front of a flame.
 Yoga was part of her school curriculum and she practiced regularly every day.
 She had a carefree childhood but retained her interest through a degree in Philosophy before marrying Ram and leaving India to come to the UK in 1982.